Physics Department

 Areas of Study

-Students can choose from one of three plans leading to the Bachelor of Arts (BA) degree.
+Students can choose from one of three plans leading to the Bachelor of Arts degree.
 Plan 1 is designed primarily for students who plan to pursue graduate study in physics or go directly into professional employment.
-Plan 2 is intended for students who wish to combine a physics major with an interdisciplinary or applied physics focus.
-Interdisciplinary focuses include applied mathematics, biophysics, chemical physics, environmental science, history and philosophy of science, or premedicine.
+Plan 2 is intended for students who wish to combine a physics major with an interdisciplinary focus.
+Interdisciplinary focuses include applied mathematics, biotechnology, biophysics, chemical physics, environmental science, electronic devices, history, optics and philosophy of science, or premedicine.
 Plan 3 is a program designed specifically for those who wish to become secondary school teachers.
 It includes a teaching licensure in cooperation with the School of Education.
 A bachelor's-accelerated master's degree (BAM) is also available.

 The Department of Physics also offers a Bachelor of Science degree in Engineering Physics through the College of Engineering and Applied Science.